 Everything visible.
 Everything secure.

-Qualys is a global IT security company that provides cloud-based security service.
-Qualys has more than 1400 employees and over 11,000 customers around the world.
+Qualys is a global security company that provides cloud-based security services for more than 15000 companies worldwide.

 Communicating the values and personality of the brand